Your mission, if you choose to accept, is to incorporate exercise into your life.

 I figured a little “Get Moving” challenge was in order, since I rarely talk about exercise here at Kitchen Stewardship, even though it’s clearly a part of the healthy lifestyle I promote.

 You don’t have to run (or even walk) a 5K to avoid the sedentary lifestyle.
-In fact, some sources, particularly in the primal lifestyle crowd, would say that running isn’t the best form of exercise, but walking and perhaps short bursts of higher cardio activity is.
+In fact, some sources, particularly in the primal lifestyle crowd (link no longer available), would say that running isn’t the best form of exercise, but walking and perhaps short bursts of higher cardio activity is.
 Honestly, whatever floats your boat: